 Entity linking for a concept detection

-That is why EL on biomedical texts differs in many ways from that on texts from other domains.
+That is why EL on biomedical texts differs in many ways from that texts from other domains.
 And thus, solving such challenging tasks requires sophisticated approaches.

 Data and methods